Google Maps Scams [Everything You Need to Know]

 - Think twice while transferring money to an unknown.

-- Always doubt any such schemes which are too good to be true.
+- to avoid Google Maps scam, always doubt any such schemes which are too good to be true.

 - Make a habit of not sharing sensitive details such as debit or credit card numbers, CVV, and pin with anyone.

 - Sometimes fake QR codes are distributed by scammers.
 So don’t scan them without prior verification.